ccht-ncsu/Adcirpolate/README.md

 fort.15

 Some parameters to note:
-IHOT 67 - since there is hotstart file for this simulation, put either 67 or 68 (check files for specific number) RNDAY 15+X - where X is the length of the first part of the hotstart/storm run and 15 is the spinup run time WTIMINC 900 300 - for every 15 min/900 seconds reading of wind file, 300 ignore.
+IHOT 67 - since there is hotstart file for this simulation, put either 67 or 68 (check files for specific number)
+RNDAY 15+X - where X is the length of the first part of the hotstart/storm run and 15 is the spinup run time
+WTIMINC 900 300 - for every 15 min/900 seconds reading of wind file, 300 ignore
-NOUTE 3 or 5 for netCDF files 1 for binary* need 1 for adcirpolate TOUTSE, TOUTFE - set for start and end time, here would be 15, starting after 15 of spin up then 15+X, where X is length of current run
+NOUTE 3 or 5 for netCDF files 1 for binary* need 1 for adcirpolate
+TOUTSE, TOUTFE - set for start and end time, here would be 15, starting after 15 of spin up then 15+X, where X is length of current run
 NSPOOL/V/E/GV/GE - 3600 output written every hour
 NHSINC - 43200 means hotstart written once every half a day, important if X is not a full day

 ***Additional point - make sure that the fort.15 is writing binary/ascii output files.
 This is necessary for adcirpolate to work properly.***

 fort.22

 Read if using OWI winds.
 In the fort.22 file the second line specifies at which point the simulation starts reading from the OWI wind and pressure files.
 Depending on the data in which your simulation starts.
 For example, with Hurricane Matthew, we start the storm simulation on October 2nd, 2016 at midnight.
 In the wind files, the data is provided beginning 24 hours before this so we need to shift when to start reading the data.
 In the OWI wind files, time steps are in 15 minute increments.
 So for 24 hours, that would be 96 - 15 minute increments.
 The negative sign indicates that we are going forward in time, as opposed to back in time.
 The first and third lines for this simulation should be 2 (for two sets of OWI wind files) and 1.0 (multiplier if needed) respectively.